Not all solutions have to be high tech.

 Create an email list dedicated to announcing the presence of free food in the office.
 Creating a food channel on Slack, if your office uses it, would work equally well.
 Make sure employees know that they are welcome to leftovers after meetings.
 They don’t even have to eat it at the office.
 Encourage them to take leftover catering meals home to their families.

 Food waste is a major problem.
-That’s why there’s an abundance of research being done into new technologies aimed at preventing waste.
+That’s why there’s an abundance of research being done into new technologies aimed at eliminating food waste.
 Sometimes, though, simple solutions do the job.